UNIVERSITY OF MIAMI INTERNATIONAL RHINOLOGY CLINICAL FELLOWSHIP PROGRAM

 Director, Rhinology and skull base surgery

-Zoukaa Sargi St Joseph Univ, Lebanon 2005-2006 Associate Professor, Univ Miami
+Zoukaa Sargi St Joseph Univ, Lebanon 2005-2006 Professor, University of Miami Miller School of Medicine Dept. of Otolaryngology, Miami, Florida

 Carlos Duque* Univ Tontifidia Boliveriana, Colombia 2004-2005 Professor, Univ Antioquia, Department of Surgery, Medellin, Colombia